Cool Off in Our Recently Renovated, All-Natural, Spring-fed Pool.

 * We sometimes add small amounts of chlorine or other chemicals, as needed, to ensure that our pool is clean and safe for our customers.

-Our all-day Canyon Access Pass includes access to the canyon and these fun activities: Swimming, Crawdad Catching, Hiking, Picnicking, Pickle Ball, Volley Ball and Basketball.
-All guests must purchase a Canyon Access Pass for each day of their stay (Rock Climbing and Camping require additional fees).
+Our Canyon Access Pass includes all-day access to the canyon and these fun activities: Swimming, Crawdad Catching, Rock Climbing, Hiking, Picnicking, Pickle Ball, Volley Ball and Basketball.
+All guests must purchase a Canyon Access Pass for each day spent in the canyon.

 IMPORTANT: Each individual visiting Veyo Pool and Crawdad Canyon is required to sign a Liability Form or they won’t be allowed to enter the property.
 Save yourself time and sign our waiver ahead of time.